epurpur/PythonWebScraping/README.md

 This is an introductory workshop to web scraping in Python.
 It is assumed you have at least a little bit of experience using Python, but not required.

 ## ** What is web scraping? **
 Let's start with the basics.
 Basically, web scraping is extracting or retrieving data from a website.
 If you have ever copy and pasted a piece of information from a web page, you have manually done web scraping.
 Web scraping via a programming language like python automates the process to do it programmatically.
-We can use the structure of websites to drill down to the information we want, then extract it for our own purposes.
+We can use the structure of websites to find to the information we want, then extract it for our own purposes.

 Web pages are built using text-based markup langauges (like HTML!) and have a structure.
-You don't need to be that familiar with HTML to web scrape, but basically an HTML website is structured in a way that all information is inside various tags, very similar to XML.
+You don't need to be that familiar with HTML to web scrape, but basically an HTML website is structured in a way that all information is inside various tags.
+If you are unfamiliar, think of HTML like the scaffolding of a building.

 ## Quick Introduction to HTML
 HTML stands for HyperText Markup Language and is the basic structural element that is used to create web pages.
 It defines the structure of a website while other technologies define the site's appearance (CSS) and functionality (Javascript).
 When an HTML document is loaded by a web browser, the browser used HTML tags to render the page content.